“Like those crabs which dress themselves with seaweed, we wear belief and custom.”

 China, New Guinea, Brazil, Texas etc. These specimens aren’t endangered or threatened or black market.
 I also salvage

 expired insects that I find right at hand, the occasional bumblebee or dragonfly.
-And for some custom work, an individual
+And for some custom work, some

 Where do you get the parts?

-Each work is displayed within a glass dome affixed to a black base, signed labeled and dated underneath.
+Each work is displayed in a glass dome affixed to a black base, signed labeled and dated underneath.
 The sculptures

-are mounted on a post and the base is lined with an appropriate colored archival suede mat to compliment the sculpture.
+are mounted on a post and the base lined with a colored acid-free suede mat.

-Do you ship?
-Both in and outside of the US?
+Do you ship outside of the US?
 Do they ship well?

 All shipping is insured.

-I’m Mike Libby, the maker of INSECT LAB- I’m a multi-disciplinary artist who
+I’m Mike Libby, the creator of INSECT LAB- I’m a multi-disciplinary artist who

 makes sculptures, collages and drawings using diverse materials, conceptual